-Within the NHS, the small teams in other professions and work groups tend to limit numbers at any given time.
+The small teams in other professions and work groups tend to limit numbers at any given time.
 We have had modern apprentice roles in Finance, Estates and Facilities with mixed success in respect of completion and retention.

-However we do continue to increase development of in house trainee posts linked with education programmes as part of succession plans and skill mix redesign.
+We continue to increase development of in house trainee posts linked with education programmes as part of succession plans and skill mix redesign.